April 9, 2019, Comment off

-We get usually asked by our clients “is it possible to form a company in Delaware but making business in other states?”
+We usually get asked by our clients “is it possible to form a company in Delaware but make business in other states?”
 The answer is “yes”.
-Actually, most people form their company in Delaware because of its several benefits of tax issues.
+Actually, most people form their company in Delaware because of its several benefits regarding taxes.
 They form a Delaware LLC but do not operate in Delaware.
-To put it simply, they simply set up a business in Delaware to take advantage of Delaware’s strong corporate law structure.
+To put it simply, they set up a business in Delaware to take advantage of Delaware’s strong corporate law structure.

 Even if you run your business in Maryland, there are many advantages to set up your company in Delaware.

-You should note that like many states in U.S., Maryland also has an application process and state fee for Delaware businesses to run there.
-For this reason, Foreign Qualification is necessary for your company permission to operate in that state with a Delaware LLC.
+You should note that like many states in the US, Maryland also has an application process and state fee for Delaware businesses to run there.
+For this reason, Foreign Qualification is necessary for your company’s permission to operate in that state with a Delaware LLC.

 – Certificate of Good Standing from Delaware

 Maryland State Department of Assessments and Taxation agency will confirm this registration.